Top Things to do in Winter

 Get Away to a World-Class Spa or Resort

-Heat things up by the fire at luxurious getaways like the Sagamore Pendry in Baltimore, the Gaylord National in National Harbor, Savage River Lodge in Frostburg, or the waterfront Hyatt Regency Chesapeake Bay Golf Resort, Spa and Marina in Cambridge.
+Heat things up by the fire at luxurious getaways like the Sagamore Pendry in Baltimore, the MGM National Harbor, Savage River Lodge in Frostburg, or the waterfront Hyatt Regency Chesapeake Bay Golf Resort, Spa and Marina in Cambridge.
 Or slip away from it all at a unique B&B. In Maryland, you’re never far from a cozy winter retreat.

 Escape the Hustle and Bustle on Maryland’s Trail System Second-to-None